 Shares are a top-level network folder that manages groups of files that need to be accessed based on roles of users or groups in your organization.
 For example, you may have a share for all the sales people in your organization and a different share for all the marketing people in your organization.

 Shares are grouped together in pools.
 Pools represent where and how your files are stored.
-Currently, pools manage the versioning policy for files saved in the shares in the pool.
+Currently, pools manage the versioning and prefetch policy for files saved in the shares in the pool.

 Access permissions to files are controlled by a share.
 Shares can grant or limit access based on users, groups, and/or gateways.